Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Low-Rank Bandit Algorithm

-Our algorithm can adjust $h$ to balance the cost of achieving the desired filtering resolution via forced-sampling and the cost of UCB subroutine after the filtering.
-Finer filtering resolution incurs more costs in the first phase due to more forced-sampling rounds, but alleviates the burden in the second phase.
-Less refined filtering resolution results in a larger targeted set and thus incurs more costs in the second phase, but saves costs in the first phase.
-To elaborate further, a small filtering resolution $h$ entails a long pure exploration phase to achieve the estimation accuracy controlled by the small $h$, with which it is more confident to filter out more sub-optimal arms, and makes the targeted set size small and manageable.
-Vice versa, a large filtering resolution $h$ does not require many rounds of forced-sampling to achieve the low-rank estimation accuracy, thus leaving more rounds for the second phase of targeted exploration + exploitation.
+Our algorithm can adjust $h$ to balance the cost of achieving the desired filtering resolution via forced-sampling and the cost of targeted exploration + exploitation after the filtering.
+Finer filtering resolution incurs more costs in the first phase due to more forced-sampling rounds to achieve more accurate estimates, but alleviates the burden in the second phase since more sub-optimal arms have been filtered out.
+Vice versa, less refined filtering resolution results in a larger targeted set and thus incurs more costs in the second phase, but saves costs in the first phase.

-Based on whether the cost is incurred due to the pure exploration phase or the targeted exploration + exploitation phase, the regret bound can be decomposed into two parts that interact with $h$: \begin{enumerate} \item forced-sampling regret and regret incurred by not including the best arm in the targeted set based on an inaccurate forced-sample estimator; \item regret incurred by the UCB subroutine with respect to the best arm in the targeted set. \end{enumerate}